J12934/standalone-web-container/content/article.md

 ### Standalone web application container
-How to provide configurations for a web application without requiring an extra system for this propose
+How to provide configurations for a web application without requiring an extra system for this purpose

 [//]: <> (divider)